Program overview

 Featured Experiences

-- Hands-on learning through laboratory activities in various specialized labs, including Structures Lab and Environmental Lab.
+- Hands-on laboratory work in specialized labs, including Structures Lab, Coastal Engineering Lab, and Environmental Lab.

-- Team-based design challenges that foster collaboration and practical problem-solving skills.
+- Team-based design challenges that foster collaboration and problem-solving skills.

 Career Options